Infanta Maria das Neves of Portugal: Family and early life

-Maria was born in Kleinheubach, an Infanta of Portugal and member of the House of Braganza by birth.
-Until the birth of her brother Miguel Januário, Duke of Braganza, Maria was titled Princess Royal of Portugal, a title of pretense, given her father had been deposed in 1834.
-Through her marriage to Infante Alfonso Carlos, Duke of San Jaime, Carlist claimant to the Spanish throne, Maria was titular Queen consort of Spain, France, and Navarre.
+Her family included much of Europe's royalty; her paternal grandparents were King John VI of Portugal and Infanta Carlota Joaquina of Spain.
+She was the niece of Emperor Pedro I of Brazil, and a first cousin of Emperor Pedro II of Brazil and Queen Maria II of Portugal.
+Through her marriage to Infante Alfonso Carlos, Duke of San Jaime, the Carlist claimant to the Spanish throne, Maria was also the titular Queen consort of Spain, France, and Navarre.